jaymoj/lerndevops/kube/install/README.md

 ## Install Kubernetes on Ubuntu 18.04 LTS

 ### Step1: `On All Machines ( Master & All nodes ):`
+    ### Prerequisite
+    ###    Make sure you've run aws/setup-user.sh and have logged in as devops user from a terminal

     ### INSTALL DOCKER

     sudo apt-get update